Symplectic particle-in-cell methods for hybrid plasma models with Boltzmann electrons and space-charge effects: Introduction

-Also, there have been a lot of numerical methods constructed for these models, such as Eulerian methods~\cite{mdv, discontinuous}, particle-in-cell methods~\cite{pic1, pic2}, and semi-Lagrangian methods~\cite{Cheng, semi}.
-Recently some structure-preserving methods have been proposed in~\cite{webb, sunvp} for F-VP.
-Structure-preserving methods of the AN-VP are proposed based on variational or Hamiltonian formulations in~\cite{drift, fB, fA}.
-In this work, we focus on MB-VP, propose the action integral and Hamiltonian structure firstly, then construct structure-preserving methods.
-Moreover, we show that the quasi-neutral limits of the schemes proposed are structure-preserving for AN-VP.
+Different from the fully kinetic (for both ions and electrons) Vlasov--Poisson system, there is no electron distribution function in the HBS model.
+The simulations using the HBS model allow time step sizes on the scale of ions and are thus more efficient.
+By taking the quasi-neutral limit of the HBS model, a simplified hybrid model without the space-charge effects~\cite{rambo1995finite} can be derived.
+However, the space-charge effects are important and needed to be incorporated in some cases~\cite{vu1996adiabatic}, such as in the inertial confined fusion regime where $k\lambda_e = \mathcal{O}(1)$, with $\lambda_e$ the electron Debye length and $k$ the wave number.
+To achieve accurate resolution at the electron Debye scale, for example, to recover numerically the $k^2 \lambda_e^2$ term in the dispersion relation of the ion acoustic waves, the mesh size $\Delta x$ must satisfy $\Delta x < \lambda_e$.

-MB-VP is justified mathematically and proved well-posed globally in~\cite{Bardos}.
-On the numerical side, the nonlinear Poisson--Boltzmann equation needs to be solved in every time step, for which plenty of numerical methods have been proposed, such as finite element method~\cite{chenlong}, and iterative discontinuous Galerkin method and its corresponding error analysis~\cite{huang1, huang2}.
-Poisson--Boltzmann equation is very important for electrostatic models in biomolecular simulations, see~\cite{zhenli} for a review about fast analytical methods, and~\cite{lu} for a review about numerical methods.
+There have been a lot of numerical methods developed for electrostatic plasma models, such as Eulerian methods~\cite{mdv, discontinuous}, particle-in-cell methods~\cite{pic1, pic2}, and semi-Lagrangian methods~\cite{Cheng, semi}.
+Recently, some structure-preserving methods have been proposed in~\cite{webb, sunvp} for the fully kinetic Vlasov--Poisson system.
+Structure-preserving methods for the hybrid model with quasi-neutrality and Boltzmann electrons have been developed based on variational or Hamiltonian formulations~\cite{drift, fB, fA}.
+The nonlinear Poisson--Boltzmann equation in the HBS model appears in many electrostatic models in biomolecular simulations.
+For a review about fast analytical methods, see~\cite{zhenli}, and for numerical methods, see~\cite{lu}.
+Plenty of numerical methods have been proposed for the Poisson--Boltzmann equation, such as the finite element method~\cite{chenlong} and the iterative discontinuous Galerkin method~\cite{huang1, huang2}.